ernestoherrerab/py_nw_automation/ReadMe.md

 1. Enter the vManage credentials

 2. Enter input data: Site code, Region and Location as specified in the provided link.

+### Panorama Ops

+1. Enter Address Group Name
+2. All dependent addresses will be displayed in text window

 ## Documentation